-Results for America is helping decision makers at all levels of government harness the power of evidence and data to solve great challenges.
-Our mission is to make investing in what works the new normal, so that when government policymakers make decisions, they start by seeking the best evidence and data available, then
+Results for America is helping decision makers at all levels of government harness the power of evidence and data to solve our world's greatest challenges.
+Our mission is to make investing in what works the new normal, so that when government policymakers make decisions, they start by seeking the best evidence and data

-Copyright © 2017 Results for America.
+Copyright © 2018 Results for America.